ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/energyHistogram.rst

    This plugin is a multi plugin.
    Command line parameter can be used multiple times to create e.g. dumps with different dumping period.
-   In the case where a optional parameter with a default value is explicitly defined the parameter will be always passed to the instance of the multi plugin where the parameter is not set. e.g.
+   In the case where an optional parameter with a default value is explicitly defined the parameter will be always passed to the instance of the multi plugin where the parameter is not set. e.g.

    .. code-block:: bash